Who is Bryan Rhoden, the suspect accused of a triple murder at a Cobb County country club? - News Break

 The bodies of Gene Siller, Henry Valdez and Paul Pierson were all found on the green at the Pinetree Country Club on Saturday afternoon.
 Siller, the club’s golf pro, was shot to death near the 10th hole when police say he came upon a crime in progress.
 Police later found Valdez and Pierson bound and shot to death in the bed of a pickup truck parked on the green.

-We’ll have LIVE Team 2 coverage with the latest on the investigation and what we know about Rhoden, on Channel 2 Action News RIGHT NOW.
+We’ll have LIVE Team 2 coverage with the latest on the investigation and what we know about Rhoden, on WSB Tonight at 11.

 Here’s what we know about the suspect: